Description

 #> 5 2007-03-01 HON.
 SAM GRAVES;Mr. GRAVES RECOGNIZING JARRETT MUCK FOR ACHIEVING THE RANK OF EAGLE SCOUT http…

-Before matching, by default, clean_text() is applied to standardize messy text.
-It converts text to lowercase, removes specific punctuation (+, —, !, ?, :, ;), replaces line breaks, tabs, periods, and dashes with spaces, and normalizes commas and excess whitespace.
-Text cleaning is applied only internally during matching and does not modify the original input data.
-Users can disable this behavior by setting do_clean_text = FALSE.
+By default, clean_text() is applied before matching to standardize input text.
+This includes lowercasing, removing specific punctuation (+, -, !, ?, :, ;), and normalizing whitespace.
+Text cleaning is applied internally during matching and does not modify the original input data.
+To disable this behavior, set do_clean_text = FALSE.

 text <- " HELLO---WORLD "